wp-bootstrap/wp-bootstrap-gallery/README.md

-wp-bootstrap-gallery
+# WP Bootstrap Gallery
 ======================

 A custom WordPress gallery for dynamic thumbnail layout using Twitter Bootstrap 2 (https://github.com/twitter/bootstrap/) and the WordPress built in gallery manager.
 Once the script is setup it will alter the WordPress gallery shortcode to create a unique thumbnail layout based on the number of gallery items.

 NOTE
 ----
 This is a utility class is intended to format your WordPress gallery shortcode to use Twitter Bootstrap 2.2.2 thumbnail layouts, and does not include the dependant Twitter Bootstrap files You will have to install include them manually.

 Sample Image
 ------------